 A little consideration goes a long way when designing the perfect space to rest and revive tired minds and bodies.
-Three sleep experts share their top tips for getting a good night’s sleep so you can wake up feeling fresh and rejuvenated.
+Three sleep experts share their top sleeping tips on how to get a good night’s sleep so you can wake up feeling fresh and rejuvenated.

 JAMIE JESSUP & NAOMI RICHARDS, SUNDAYS, LOUNGEWEAR

 Wind down as early as possible by taking a shower or having a bath.
 It’s so easy to spend an evening on email but it’s crucial to switch off and enjoy the down time at home or when traveling.
 A silk eye mask is a big part of the switch off.
 Silk is non-drying so you wake up feeling fresh and well rested.
 Always remove makeup, no matter how tired you are or how many martinis have been sipped!
 Some desert island discs and freshly washed bed linen make for pure bliss; if it’s the weekend a candle is a must.
 We are sensory driven and these things really help with the relaxation and setting the ideal atmosphere of the room.

 Embrace the 3pm slump by powering down when you’re tired.
 Sit comfortably, close your eyes, and focus on the sensation (temperature, texture, feeling) of the breath inside your nose.
 Don’t try to control your breath but observe it.
 Allow thoughts to pop up and regress.
 Do this for 10 minutes every afternoon and it not only gets easier, but becomes more effective as you learn to respond to the rest time.
 This breath meditation boosts your energy and productivity, so you actually sleep better at night.
 You’ll retrain your brain and body to follow the tiredness cue with rest or sleep rather than a stress response.

 MARYANNE TAYLOR, THE SLEEP WORKS